reiniercriel/safe-chain/README.md

 ## How it works

-The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry.
-When you run npm, npx, yarn, pnpm, pnpx, bun, or bunx commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
+The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
+When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, or pip commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
 If malware is detected in any package (including deep dependencies), the proxy blocks the download before the malicious code reaches your machine.

-The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, and bunx commands.
+The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip commands.
 It sets up aliases for these commands so that they are wrapped by the Aikido Safe Chain commands, which manage the proxy server before executing the original commands.
 We currently support:

 - ✅ **Bash**
 - ✅ **Zsh**